evinism/talc/README.md

-# talc
-Insta-CLI for your projects!
+# Talc: Insta-CLI for your projects!

 Install via `npm install -g @evinism/talc`

-## Overview:
+## Overview
-Have you ever wanted your project to have it's own CLI?
+Have you ever wanted your project to have it's own custom CLI?
 Now it can!

 ```
 > talc build ui